Youth Mobility Scheme Visa Overview

 - You are not permitted to work as a professional sportsperson, such as a coach.

 - Extending your stay beyond the allotted period is not possible.

 - Access to public funds is not available.

 - Family members cannot be included in your application; they must apply separately.

 Youth Mobility Scheme Eligibility Checklist

-while the Youth Mobility Scheme Visa is one of the simpler applications, it’s important to make sure you have all the required documents.
-Failure to clearly demonstrate how you meet the criteria or missing documents can lead to a visa refusal.
+while the Youth Mobility Scheme Visa is one of the simpler applications, ensuring you have all the required documents is important.
+Failure to demonstrate how you meet the criteria or missing documents can lead to a visa refusal.

 The following are all of the requirements that need to be met: